- Is the best sunscreen zinc?

 This, combined with the C+ skin shot — a stable form of Vitamin C that is blended with Antioxidants Vinanza Grape and Ferulic Acid to neutralise oxidation.

 Tip Five: Understand sun damage and how you can treat it.

-UVA rays are known as the ageing ray in the beauty industry because they damage your skin’s dermal structures, such as; collagen and elastin.
+UVA rays are known as the ageing ray in the beauty industry.
+This is because they damage your skin’s dermal structures, such as; collagen and elastin.
 These rays are longer and more penetrating and are responsible for DNA damage.
 UVA rays also cause melanoma, the most dangerous form of skin cancer.

-UVB rays are known as the burning ray.
-They’re shorter when compared to UVA rays, and are believed to cause sunburn and are responsible for most non-melanoma skin cancers.
-Statistics show that about 90% of non-melanoma skin cancers are linked to UV radiation from the sun.
+UVB rays are known as burning rays.
+They’re shorter when compared to UVA rays and cause sunburn.
+They are responsible for most non-melanoma skin cancers.

 UV rays speed up the process of melanin production, the pigment responsible for giving your skin its colour.
 The overactivation of pigment cells causes irregular pigmentation, so age spots will appear whenever melanin is produced in high concentrations, especially in skin that has had years of sun exposure.

 Our article on melanin is a great place to start if you want to understand more about what happens to your skin when it becomes damaged by UV rays.